Last updated on December 21st, 2020.

 After heavy rains the water’s visibility may be greatly reduced.
 For the best visibility, try to go during dry periods and when there has not been recent rainfall.

-- Consider using a polarized lens to reduce glare and reflection on the water surface.
-It will reduce the amount of light which hits the lens, so be sure to compensate accordingly.
+• When on dry land, consider using a polarized lens to reduce glare and reflection on the water surface.
+It will reduce the amount of light which hits the lens, so be sure to compensate other camera settings accordingly.

 The alligator mating season has several stages.